GovTechSG/ship-hats-overview/bamboo-overview.md

 - Elastic bamboo agents should not be used to perform load testing.
 For agency that needs to conduct performance or load testing, please run the load test using own remote agent.
 - Run jobs in your CI pipeline.
 Schedule jobs only when necessary, and during low peak hours.
 You could reach out to SHIP team to find out the recommended timing.

-## Bamboo clean up and best practices
+## Bamboo Clean up and Best Practices

 Bamboo is a great CI/CD tool.
 It offers a powerful tool for automating software development, however, knowledge of some of the tips and tricks helps our shared Bamboo system to be used effectively.
 Maintenance and cleanup is a shared responsibility (SHIP & Tenants) to keep the growing environment clean.
 It also helps all of us to ease the migration tasks.
 Due to our growing volume and size, we have to keep upgrading our EBS size that causes frequent maintenance and downtimes.
 Therefore, follow these steps to keep the environment available.